infn-epics/phoebus-services-chart/README.md

 Flyway is run as part of the application startup, i.e. there is no need to run Flyway scripts manually.
 The Flyway scripts will create the top level folder.

-* Unit tests rely on the H2 in-memory database and are hence independent of any external database engine.
+* Unit tests rely on the H2 in-memory database and are independent of any external database engine.
 Flyway scripts for the H2 database are found in src/test/resources/db/migration.
 Running the unit tests will create the H2 database file (h2.db.mv.db) in a folder named db relative to the current directory.